Persis Namuganza: Political career

 In 2016, Persis entered competitive elective national politics by contesting the Bukono County Constituency seat in Namutumba District on the National Resistance Movement political party platform.
 She won and is the incumbent.

+Namuganza lost during the NRM primary elections in 2025.
+She then contested as an independent and came out of the race victorious.

+In the 2026-2031 parliament, Namuganza declared her intentions to contest for the role of Speaker of parliament.
+She clearly stated that her intention for the role was to clean parliament that had been tainted with corruption.
+During this time, her party, the National Resistance Movement CEC had endorsed Anitah Among as the flag bearer for the race but she said that was not about to stop her.
+Namuganza later withdrew from the race and decided to support the NRM candidate, Jacob Oboth Oboth.

+In the new Uganda cabinet of 2026/2031, Namuganza was appointed State Minister for Lands, Housing and Urban Development.

 Her other contributions

 She bought a tractor; "Twabire Community Tractor 2018" for Bukono County.
 She bought coffee seedlings for the youth.
 She distributed scholastic materials to some schools, including Twivula Secondary School.
 She fundraised USh7 Million towards building the Arch-Deaconry House.
 She provided half and full bursaries to secondary school and university students.
 She built a ventilated improved pit (VIP) latrine for Kikalu Primary School.
-She purchased onion seeds for the people of Ivukula, On 17 January 2019 she donated to Kibaale Namutumba Farmers' SACCO, 2 million Uganda Shillings.
+She purchased onion seeds for the people of Ivukula.
+On 17 January 2019, she donated to Kibaale Namutumba Farmers' SACCO, 2 million Uganda Shillings.

 Hobbies and special interests

-Persis Princess Namuganza is a huge fan of Political Debates, Touring, Travelling, Swimming, Listening to Gospel Music, Watching Movies, Watching Football.
-And her special interests include participation in the general cleaning of the environment, Community Sensitization on particular issues like security, health, hygiene etc.
+Persis Princess Namuganza participates in political debates, touring, traveling, swimming, listening to gospel music, and watching movies and football.
+Her activities include environmental cleaning and community sensitization regarding security, health, and hygiene.

 Controversies

 In March 2018, 32 members of the Busoga parliamentary caucus met and voted to expel Persis Namuganza, from the caucus, for "unbecoming conduct".
-The caucus accuses Namuganza of threatening as well as inciting her voters to cause harm, injure and maim the Kyabazinga William Gabula Nadiope IV and Speaker Rebecca Kadaga at a rally she held at Ivukula in Namutumba District, during the first half of March 2018.
+The caucus accused Namuganza of threatening as well as inciting her voters to cause harm, injure and maim the Kyabazinga William Gabula Nadiope IV and Speaker Rebecca Kadaga at a rally she held at Ivukula in Namutumba District, during the first half of March 2018.

-On Monday 12 March 2018, the Daily Monitor reported that the Inspector General of Government, Irene Mulyagonja was investigating Namugaza, for possible lack of the necessary academic qualifications to hold the public offices that she currently occupies.
+On Monday 12 March 2018, the Daily Monitor reported that the Inspector General of Government, Irene Mulyagonja was investigating Namugaza, for possible lack of the necessary academic qualifications to hold the public offices.
 The investigation was initiated, following a formal complainant, filed on 7 March 2018, by a group of "concerned people" from Busoga, her home sub-region.

 Namuganza was censured by the Parliament of Uganda on 23 January 2023 as a result of alleged misconduct.
 348 MPs voted for her to be censured, 5 MPs were against the censure motion.